OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_06_System_Views.md

 These views use the built-in function 'STIntersects'.

+#### V_SYS_LOC_PURPOSE

+This returns the single most important primary and secondary purposes ascribed to a particular location.
+If the PRIMACY tag is used in D_LOCATION_PURPOSE, it is returned.
+Otherwise the single row of purposes is returned.

 #### V_SYS_LOC_UPD_CHANGES

 Returns a list of LOC_IDs that have had some change implemented in any of the